dOb-p/magnetchallenge-2/tutorials/tutorial-1/Readme.md

 - Model_LSTM_Princeton.sd: A high performance NN model previously trained.
 - Normalization_Params.json: Normalization parameters needed for training and testing.

-The slides for Tutorial 1 are included in the PDF file.
+More information about Tutorial 1 can be found in the PDF doc.